 - Spotting between periods

 - Bleeding after sex

-- Periods that are longer (or shorter)
+- Periods that are longer or shorter

 - Blood clots during menstruation

 From my personal experience, a few years ago, I missed periods for three or four months and then had a heavy one that lasted 10 days, and then light bleeding continued for about six weeks, before immediately having another heavy period.
-Yes, I did go to the doctor and it transpired I had an ovarian cyst, multiple uterine polyps and a fibroid!
+Yes, I did go to the doctor and it transpired I had an Ovarian cyst, multiple uterine polyps, and a fibroid!
 Well, why go for one thing, when you score a hat-trick?
-One small operation later and it went back to normal … for a while at least.
+One small operation later and it went back to normal… for a while at least.

 Now, when I get a period after missing several, I still get clots coming away, but the length is normal, and my feeling is that having missed three months, or so, that uterine lining’s got to go somewhere.
 Right?
-(Too much information??
-Sorry!)

-Other perimenopause symptoms can include:
+Other Perimenopause symptoms can include:

 - Tiredness and trouble sleeping

 - Increased infections of the bladder and/or vagina